ehartung/sea-proxy/README.md

 # Sea Proxy

 Sea Proxy is an HTTP reverse proxy which terminates OAuth2 and SSL.
-It can be used to secure any kind of application that is communicating via HTTP and does not support OAuth2 natively.
+It can be used to secure any kind of resource that is communicating via HTTP and does not support OAuth2 natively.

 ## Features
 - HTTP reverse proxy
-- OAuth2 termination
+- OAuth2 termination for resources
 - SSL termination
-- Configurable routes
+- Configurable routing
 - OAuth2 scopes per route

 ## Deployment